Anatoliy Golitsyn

 Anatoliy Mikhaylovich Golitsyn (Russian: Анатолий Михайлович Голицын; 25 August 1926 – 29 December 2008) was a Soviet KGB defector and author.
 Born in Soviet Ukraine, he became a major in the KGB before defecting in 1961.
-While most of Golitsyn's information was "tantalizingly imprecise", it nonetheless proved a "treasure trove" for western intelligence agencies investigating KGB operations and infiltrations in the west.
+While most of Golitsyn's information was "tantalizingly imprecise", it nonetheless proved a "treasure trove" for Western intelligence agencies investigating KGB operations and infiltrations in the west.
 Golitsyn's information was particularly prized by CIA counterintelligence director James Angleton, with whom he formed a close, collaborative relationship.

-Golitsyn's contention, developed in the years following his defection, that the KGB had thoroughly infiltrated the intelligence agencies and governments of western countries and that various events such as the Sino-Soviet split were elaborate disinformation operations inspired Angleton to undertake a massive molehunt within the CIA, resulting in Golitsyn's gradual marginalization and Angleton's eventual downfall.
+Golitsyn's contention, developed in the years following his defection, that the KGB had thoroughly infiltrated the intelligence agencies and governments of Western countries and that various events such as the Sino-Soviet split were elaborate disinformation operations inspired Angleton to undertake a massive molehunt within the CIA, resulting in Golitsyn's gradual marginalization and Angleton's eventual downfall.
 From 1965 until his death, Golitsyn focused on writing books concerning Soviet strategy.
+In his book Wedge: The Secret War between the FBI and CIA (Knopf, 1994), Mark Riebling stated that of 194 predictions made in New Lies For Old, 139 had been fulfilled by 1993, 9 seemed 'clearly wrong', and the other 46 were 'not soon falsifiable', an accuracy rate of almost 94%.

 Biography

 Prior to Defection

 Golitsyn was born to lower-class parents in Pyriatyn, Soviet Ukraine in 1926.
 As a cadet at the Odessa-based Frunze Artillery School during World War II, he assisted in trench-digging outside of Moscow and was awarded the medal "For the defense of Moscow".
 At fifteen, he joined the Komsomol, and at nineteen the Communist Party of the Soviet Union.
 In the same year, he joined the KGB.
 He attended the Moscow School of Military Counter-espionage from 1945 to 1946, after which he became a desk officer in the KGB.
 He attended a two-year course in counterintelligence at the Higher Intelligence School from 1948 to 1950, returning to the KGB as a case officer and being transferred to the Anglo-American section in 1951.
-In 1952, after making suggestions for the fundamental organization of the USSR's intelligence, he allegedly had the chance to meet Joseph Stalin.
+In 1952, after making suggestions for the fundamental organization of the USSR's intelligence, he allegedly had the chance to meet Joseph Stalin (a claim heavily doubted by CIA handlers).
 Upon Stalin's death, he was reassigned to operations monitoring Russian émigrés in Vienna, but was eventually reassigned to the Anglo-American-French group at the Vienna residency, focusing on counterintelligence.
 From 1955 to 1959, he completed a law course at the KGB Higher School Juridical Institute.
 In 1959, he became a senior case officer responsible for NATO information in Moscow, a role which led him to present reports directly to members of the Central Committee of the CPSU, including Khruschev.
 In order to prepare for a posting in Helsinki, he was moved to the American section in 1960.
 Golitsyn also claimed to have received academic qualifications from the Institute of Marxism–Leninism and the Diplomatic Academy.